Patricia Grace: 2015–present

 Her autobiography From the Centre: a writer's life was published by Penguin Books in May 2021.
 Reviewer Emma Espiner said of the book that it "relays a lifetime of doing things her own way"; "The picture that emerges is of a quietly determined, subversive and nuanced thinker".
 In the same year, her novel Cousins (1992) was adapted into the feature film of the same name, directed by Ainsley Gardiner and Briar Grace-Smith.
 Grace-Smith was previously married to Grace's son, and had attended the launch of the novel 19 years earlier at Takapūwāhia Marae.
 In 2021, Grace was the chief judge for the Sargeson Prize (named after Frank Sargeson), New Zealand's most valuable short-story prize.

+In 2024, a new collection of short stories by Grace was published, titled Bird Child and Other Stories.
+Her granddaughter Miriama Grace-Smith designed the cover artwork.
+It is her first new short story collection in seventeen years.
+When readers of Newsroom were asked to share their thoughts on Grace to enter a contest for a free copy of the book, Steve Braunias noted that he had previously seen "enthusiastic comments about authors but nothing resembling the depth of feeling – let's call it what it is: awe – towards Grace".
+A subsequent review of the book in Newsroom concluded that the book is "a worthwhile addition to Grace's legacy".